stagecast/stagecast-api-integration/README.md

-# Welcome to the Stagecast SDK
+# Welcome to the Stagecast App Integration

 Please use "Issues" to report a bug.